I am in love with the amazing world of colour, and particularly colour creation in TV and computer monitors

 Shades of Pure Green

-Above, I showed illustrations which demonstrate how the shade of green will vary with the intensity of light emission from the pixels in a visual display unit.
+Above, I showed illustrations that demonstrate how the shade of green will vary with the intensity of light emission from the pixels in a visual display unit.
 All of these illustrations are of pure green shades rather than green tones—that is to say, green is the only light emission.
 There is no red or blue contribution to the images, so the only influence on these colours is one of intensity—how light or dark the end shade is.

 As can be seen in the illustrations, I have presented shades in which the intensity diminishes from 100% (maximum intensity) to 75% to 50% to 25%.